Tips For Trading In Your Vehicle

 When trading in your car in Canada, understanding the concepts of positive equity and negative equity is critical.
 Positive equity means your car is worth more than what you owe on it, while negative equity means you owe more on your car than it's worth.
 Here's what you should know:

 When your car's trade-in value exceeds what you owe on it, you have positive equity.
 In this scenario, you can use the extra value towards the purchase of a new car or take it as cash.
 For instance, if your car's trade-in value is $8,000, and you owe $5,000, you have positive equity of $3,000 that can be put towards your new car.

 If you owe more on your car than what it's worth, you have negative equity.
 Negative equity can arise due to high-interest rates on your car loan, making a small down payment, or financing your car for an extended period.
 In this case, you may have to pay the difference between the trade-in value and the outstanding loan balance.
 For instance, if your car's trade-in value is $5,000, and you owe $8,000, you have negative equity of $3,000.

 It's crucial to grasp the concept of positive and negative equity when trading in your car in Canada.
 Positive equity can give you extra cash or reduce the overall cost of a new car purchase, while negative equity can result in additional expenses.
 If you have negative equity, consider paying down your car loan before trading in your car to reduce its impact.

 Let Us Help You

 No matter whether you’re a first-time buyer or a seasoned professional in the art of vehicle ownership, it's always preferable to understand the trade-in process as comprehensively as possible.
 If you’re looking for the perfect partner for your next trade-in, contact us at Fowler Hyundai to help you get the best deal for your car.

-While you’re here, why not have a look around our new and used vehicles?
+While you’re here, why not have a look around our New Vehicles For Sale in Brandon?
 Your next great drive may be waiting here for you.